public interface Set<E> extends Collection<E>

 boolean remove(Object o)

-o == null ? e == null : o.equals(e)
+o == null ? e == null : o.equals(e),

-- if the type of o is not a valid type
+it is removed from the set.remove in interface Collection<E>o - the object to removeUnsupportedOperationException - if this operation is not allowedClassCastException - if the type of o is not a valid type

-- if o is null and this set doesn't allow
+for this set.NullPointerException - if o is null and this set doesn't allow

 the removal of a null value.boolean removeAll(Collection<?> c)